 The Enhanced Regime applies to certain firms that are larger in size or have a more complex structure.
 For specific firm types included in the Enhanced Regime, see the box on page two of this paper.
-The FCA proposes that under the Enhanced Regime, all the requirements under the Core Regime apply, but are enhanced by adding:
+Under the Enhanced Regime, all the requirements under the Core Regime apply, but are enhanced by adding: